When Your Child Needs a Percutaneous Liver Biopsy

 Your child may also be rolled onto their right side.
 A heavy pillow or special bag may be put on the biopsy site.
 The pressure from the pillow or bag helps stop bleeding.

-Your child may need to be watched for 3 to 6 hours after the biopsy.
+Your child may need to be watched for up to 24 hours after the biopsy based on their age and health.
 Then a blood test is done to check for bleeding.
 Once no bleeding is found, you can take your child home.

 After the biopsy